 I gained my university place through clearing and, looking back, it was one of the best things that could have happened.
 I ended up going to a University I had originally applied for, just on a different course.
 I got to spend my time studying a subject I still love today, over thirty years later.
 I made great friends and met a wonderful woman who later became my wife.

 The fact that I’d gained my place through clearing made no difference once I got to University.
 After gaining my first degree it was no barrier to further study: I went on to gain a PhD.
 I then went on to a fabulously rewarding career; no employer has ever been interested in my route into university, only the qualifications I gained.

 I didn’t know any of that when I opened my A level results envelope in 1985 (yes, that long ago!), but what seemed like a bit of a disappointment at the time, in fact led to a world of opportunity.

 Right now colleges are clamouring for you to be a student at their campus next month.
 Many will have unfilled places on courses and some will have reserved places for candidates from clearing.
 My advice to you is to see clearing as the opportunity it is – a place where the sun can shine through, enabling you to see a new path to your future.

 - Wait until you have your grades.
-While UCAS open clearing early in July, universities can’t make an offer you you unless you know your grades.
+While UCAS open clearing early in July, universities can’t make an offer to you unless you know your grades.